-Police search for gunman after deadly Southwest Miami-Dade shooting
+Police charge 19-year-old with murder after triple shooting in Southwest Miami-Dade

 MIAMI-DADE COUNTY, Fla. – Police in Southwest Miami-Dade County are investigating a late morning shooting.

-Authorities said three people were shot and one has since been pronounced dead.
+Authorities said three people were shot Saturday, one of which was pronounced dead.

+Relatives told Local 10 that the shooter and the victims are all family members.

 It happened inside a home, and police remained active in the area while searching for the person who pulled the trigger.